proatgram/Obsidian-Vault-Backup/Drivers Ed/Boat.md

 # Fire Extinguishers
 - Extinguishers should be placed in an accessible area - not near the engine or in a compartment

+# Visual Distress Signals
+- Vessels on **federally controlled waters** (such as Alabama's coastal waters) must be equipped with U.S. Coast Guard-approved visual distress signals

+# Other Equipment and Regulations
+- Alabama law requires that vessel operators stay at least 100 feet from a diver-down flag